 Newark, New Jersey (EWR)

 Of all the airports serving the greater New York City area, Newark in New Jersey offers perhaps the best views of the Manhattan skyline as its runways are aligned parallel with Manhattan island.
 You’re in for an unforgettable treat if your flight lands from a northerly direction during sunset on a clear day – the golden colours of the sunset reflecting off the skyscrapers on Manhattan are truly a sight to behold!
+If you’re flying into JFK or La Guardia, book a window seat anyway!

 This tiny island in the Eastern Caribbean just south of Sint Maarten is a favourite diving spot for those in the know.
 The island of Saba is basically the peak of a volcano jutting out from the sea, with steep forested slopes on all sides and the island’s four villages located on the upper reaches of the volcano.